Sponsored by Hy-Vee (Columbia)

 That’s why I’ve loved seeing our Hy-Vee stores support and carry more and more local products.
 In fact, each of the local Hy-Vee stores here work with over 100 vendors, many of whom have at least 10 varieties of products.
 I’d like to share with you today 10+ local items that I’m really enjoying and think you will, too.

 First, though, let’s chat about buying local.
 What does it mean and why is it worth it?

 What is Considered Local?

 This term seems to be applied differently across the board.
-Sara Fuller, an Assistant Manager of General Merchandise at Hy-Vee, explains, “Many stores say they carry local produce, but they use the term VERY loosely.
+Sara Bartow, Manager of Perishables at Hy-Vee, explains, “Many stores say they carry local produce, but they use the term VERY loosely.
 We (Hy-Vee) can only call an item locally grown if it comes from within 200 miles of our store.”

-Dan Elston, a Produce Manager says that Hy-Vee makes locally grown produce and other products a priority.
+One Hy-Vee Produce Manager, Dan Elston (who now works for a Minnesota store) I spoke with said they make locally grown produce and other products a priority.
 “During the locally grown season, it is the focal point of my department and we have lots of custom designed signage to tell the story to our customers about the farms and famers we support.”

 You can identify local items at Hy-Vee from signs on the shelves and even in the freezers that look like this:

 Often the signs give even more information about the products you’re buying, including where they are from and how far they traveled to the store.

 From supporting small businesses to helping the environment to eating healthier, buying local makes a positive impact in several ways.
 Elston said, “Local produce is often cheaper than non-local.
 (It) is usually grown more sustainably and with fewer or no chemicals.
 Much of the local produce that I buy is organic, but it’s not certified so I cannot sell it as organic.”